clarklindev/microservices-stephengrider-with-node-and-react/README.md

 - Errors are caught and rejected during the connection attempt.

 #### Testing the Connection:
-- The connect method is invoked from an index file with required connection settings (ticketing, a random client ID, and the NATS server URL http://nats-crv:4222).
+- The connect method is invoked from an index file with required connection settings (`ticketing`, `a random client ID`, and the `NATS server` URL http://nats-crv:4222).
 - After starting the application, a successful connection logs "Connected to NATS" in the console.

 #### Cluster ID and Connection Details: